-Chronic obstructive pulmonary disease or COPD refers to respiratory (lung) diseases that block airflow from the lungs and cause breathing difficulties.
-Chronic bronchitis (inflammation and narrowing of the airways or bronchial tubes) and emphysema (damage to the lining of the air sacs in the lungs) are often part of this condition.
+Chronic obstructive pulmonary disease or COPD refers to respiratory (lung) disease that blocks airflow in the lungs and cause breathing difficulties.
+Chronic bronchitis (inflammation of the airways or bronchial tubes) and emphysema (damage to the lining of the air sacs in the lungs) are often part of this condition.

-Your doctor may perform pulmonary function testing (spirometry) or arterial blood gas analysis to help diagnose this condition.
+Your doctor may perform lung (pulmonary) function testing, also called spirometry, or arterial blood gas analysis to help diagnose this condition.
 Chest x-ray or chest CT may be used to measure the extent of your disease.
 While there is no cure for COPD, your doctor may recommend lifestyle changes, therapies, medication and/or surgery to help relieve your symptoms.

 What is Chronic Obstructive Pulmonary Disease (COPD)?

-Chronic obstructive pulmonary disease (COPD) refers to pulmonary diseases that block airflow from the lungs and cause breathing difficulties.
+Chronic obstructive pulmonary disease (COPD) refers to pulmonary disease that blocks airflow in the lungs and cause breathing difficulties.
 Chronic bronchitis and emphysema are often part of this condition.

-Chronic bronchitis is the inflammation and narrowing of the airways or bronchial tubes.
-This inflammation can create excess mucus, blocking airflow.
-You may develop a long-standing cough, which occurs in order to clear the mucus from the airways.
-In order for bronchitis to be considered chronic, you must have a cough that lasts at least three months of the year for two years.
+Chronic bronchitis is the inflammation of the airways or bronchial tubes.
+This inflammation can create narrowing and excess mucus, blocking airflow.
+You may develop a long-standing cough, which occurs to clear the mucus from the airways.
+For bronchitis to be considered chronic, you must have a cough that lasts at least three months of the year for two years.

 - Shortness of breath, especially during physical activity